baden03/pv-solar-array/docs/mounting_and_ballast.md

 *   **Concept B: Temperature-Triggered Diverter**: Use a thermostatic valve to switch from the hot water storage loop to a cool rainwater source to actively cool the panels/ballast when they get too hot.
 *   **Concept C: Heat Exchanger + Drain**: Use a heat exchanger to heat domestic water, and if the ballast still gets too hot, drain and refill it with cool water.

+### 3.4.
+Development Roadmap (Next Steps)
+*	Build and test initial 200mm ballast tank system.
+*	Measure thermal performance of the integrated system.
+*	Add temperature probes for data logging.
+*	Explore thermosiphon tank vs. heat exchanger integration based on performance data.
+*	Iterate on the design based on practical results.

 ---

-## 4. Initial Ballast Design Concept
+## 4. Conceptual Foundation: The Original Water Ballast Design

-This section archives the original baseline design for the water ballast itself, which serves as the foundation for the thermal integration plans.
+This section archives the original baseline design for the water ballast itself, which serves as the foundation for all the thermal integration plans.

-*   **Purpose**: Provide ~280 kg of weight to anchor solar panel frames without drilling.
+*   **Purpose**: Provide sufficient weight to anchor solar panels without drilling into the container roof.
+*   **Design Details**:
-*   **Initial Design**: 2 × 200 mm diameter PVC-U UV-resistant pipes, 4 m long, connected in a U-shape.
+    *   2 × 200 mm diameter PVC pipes, 4 m long
+    *   Connected at one end with 90° elbows and a 0.5 m pipe to form a U-shape.
+    *   Mid-point connection with T-connectors and a 0.5 m brace pipe.
+    *   Inlet and outlet: garden hose fittings (top fill, bottom drain).
+    *   Approximate Volume: 280 L, providing ~280 kg of ballast.
+*   **Advantages**:
+    *   Inexpensive and readily available materials.
+    *   Modular and scalable design.
+    *   Stable due to distributed weight and cross-bracing.